- Graduate Program Application

-The Master of Clinical Nutrition only admits for fall with a deadline of Dec.
-1.
+The Master of Clinical Nutrition only admits for fall with a DICAS deadline of February 15 and a GradCAS deadline of June 1.

-We continue to accept new applications after the deadline until all positions become filled.
+We continue to accept new applications after the deadline until all positions are filled.

 Qualified applicants are accepted as laboratory facilities and/or supervisory faculty become available.
 Completed applications are forwarded to the respective division faculty for evaluation.
 Appropriate academic qualifications are determined by the accepting faculty member and divisional admissions committee.
 Applicants should contact any faculty members whose research interests most closely align with their own once they have submitted their application.

 The basic requirement for admission to graduate studies in Nutrition at Texas A&M University is a scholastic record which, over at least the last two years of full-time academic study in a degree program, gives evidence of the applicant’s ability to do successful graduate-level work.
 Specific requirements for admission into the graduate program include a minimum grade point average of 3.0 (on a 4.0 scale) on an undergraduate degree in nutrition or a related field.